OpenBCI/Documentation/website/docs/FAQ/04-PaymentFAQ.md

 ## How do I request a quotation or an invoice?

 To receive a quote, please make a [customer account](https://shop.openbci.com/account/register) and add your shipping address to your account.
 You can add your address by clicking “view addresses” on the right hand side of the screen.
-Then click “Add a new address”.
+Then, click “Add a new address”.

 After this step is complete, please email us at [sales@openbci.com](mailto:sales@openbci.com) and provide the following info:
 1. The email address associated with your OpenBCI account